 These scams range from asking you to apply for their leave (which seems innocent at first) to telling you they are sending a check for a large sum of money because their account is locked.

-You decide to confront him, only to be met by him acting in one of three ways: (1) anger, (2) sadness or feeling of betrayal, (3) abandonment.
+You decide to confront him, only to be met by him acting in one of four ways: (1) anger, (2) sadness, (3) feeling of betrayal, or (4) abandonment.